o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 This will create a named profile based on the name of the IAM user in your .credentials file.

-You can control what profile is used by default in the AWS CLI, either by setting a ```[default]``` profile or through the use of the [AWS_DEFAULT_PROFILE](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html#using-profiles) environment variable.
+You can control which profile is used by default in the AWS CLI either by setting a ```[default]``` profile or by using the [AWS_DEFAULT_PROFILE](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html#using-profiles) environment variable.

 For more information on using AWS CLI configure commands, see [Configuration and Credential File Settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the AWS CLI User Guide.